-If those needs can be met with a combi, then the Viessmann Vitodens 200-W 35kW (£1,800) is your best friend – unless you need a machine with a little bit more power, in which case you can look to the (initially slightly cheaper) Worcester Greenstar 8000 Style 40kW (£1,630).
+If those needs can be met with a combi, then the Viessmann Vitodens 200-W 35kW (£1,800) is your best friend – unless you need a machine with more power, in which case you can get the (initially slightly cheaper) Worcester Greenstar 8000 Style 40kW (£1,630).

 And for a conventional boiler with a higher output, go for the Vaillant ecoTEC plus 435 (£1,570).

 A system boiler is even cheaper, if a model of that type is a possibility (or inevitability) for you and your home.
 The Worcester Greenstar 8000 Style 35kW (£1,450) is ready and waiting to heat an entire three-bedroom house, at your command.

 We’ve finally reached the type of home which matches the output of a vaguely cost-effective electric boiler.
 If you were on tenterhooks waiting for this moment, hoping and praying that it would come, the EHC Fusion 36KW (£1,340) is the answer to your deepest desires.

 For those of you who don’t have a gas connection, don’t mind polluting the environment with up to seven times more damaging nitrogen oxides, and have some extra cash to spend on your love for oil boilers, the Grant VortexBlue Internal 36 (£2,100) is available.

 If you have a place with more than three bedrooms, and you live away from the gas grid, without the ability to get oil or gas-fuelled electricity to power your boiler – and preferably next to a ready supply of fresh wood – you might want to get a biomass boiler.